 Elementary Microbiology for Health Professional Students.
 Chem.
-116. Course Director: Joel Swanson.
+116. Course Director: Dr. Philip Hanna.
 Lectures and independent study units designed to introduce students to the fundamentals of microbiology applicable to the health professions.
 Topics are presented at an elementary level and include the biology of microbial cells, medical microbiology, immunology and virology.
 (Should be accompanied by Micro.
 350).
-Required for dental hygiene students.
-Winter terms only.
+This class is offered in Fall and Winter term.

 Microbiology 350 [1 cr.]

 Introductory Laboratory in Medical Microbiology .
 Lab Course in College Biol. and Chem.
-Course Director: Elliot Juni.
+Course Director: Dr. My-Hang Huynh.
 An introduction to the techniques and principles of the isolation, cultivation, identification and properties of microorganisms relevant to human health and disease.
 (This course should be accompanied or preceded by one of the following: Micro.
 301 or equiv.)
-This lab is geared towards Dental Hygenist students and winter lab for Pharmacy students.
-Winter terms only.
+This class is offered in Fall and Winter term.

 Microbiology 405 [3 cr.]

 Introduction to Infectious Disease.
 Bio 207 or permission of instructor is required.
 Course Director: Philip Hanna.
 Intended to introduce biology majors and students interested in the health sciences to the variety of strategies used by bacteria to establish infection in humans.
 Lectures will draw from both classic and newly emerging infectious diseases.
 Will highlight interactions between the pathogen and its host.
 Fall term.